namin/lisp-variations/README.md

   under user control, with functions as a unit.
 What do we do with `FEXPR`?
 Impose restrictions?
 Perhaps, follow the [Purple](https://github.com/namin/lms-black) model.

-- Compile `lisps.scala` to C by program transformations.
-Start bottom up from `lisp0.scala`.

 - Support macros in macros naturally?
 Do we need a macro calling convention?
 Do we need to define new calling convention at the user level?

 - Support macroexpansion separate from evaluation at the user level.